-Building REST service with Scala
+Building a REST Service with Scala

 Let’s discuss how to create a lightweight, but full-featured RESTful service from scratch.